jjangwithaG/Terrorist-network-analysis/README.md

 # Terrorist-network-analysis
 ## Overview
-This project investigates whether the size of cities where members of Al-Qaeda, a terrorist organization, were born predicts their centrality within the 9/11 terrorist network.
+This project investigates whether the size of cities where members of Al-Qaeda (a terrorist organization) were born predicts their centrality within the 9/11 terrorist network.
 Using network analysis and statistical modeling in R, the study examines relationships between geographic, economic, and network variables.

+This repository presents my individual implementation and documentation of a collaborative university research project.

 ## Research question
 Does the sizes of the cities where the terrorists are born predict their centrality in the network of 37 Al-Qaeda terrorists involved in the 9/11 event?
 We expect to find out that the smaller the cities, the more central